liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/acoustic-adjoint-optimization-design.md

 The first memory-reduction candidate stores rematerialized chunk boundary states during forward when `state_cache_stride > 1`, so backward can replay local blocks without first replaying the full chunk only to collect boundaries.
+The current pressure-loss variant also records only receiver pressure and returns zero receiver `u/w` placeholders.

 Command: